 Hokkien noodles | Credit: Wongnai

 In 2017, Phuket was crowned 'Thailand City of Gastronomy 2017' by UNESCO; perhaps this will give you an understanding of the melting pot of cuisine that Phuket boasts from Thailand, Malaysia, Burma and China.

 Restaurant in Phuket | Credit: Chill Pai Nai

 Across Phuket Island, you'll be impressed with the variety of food on offer.
-If you want to seek out traditional dishes that you'd sample in local homes, then Phuket Old Town is worth exploring.
+If you want to seek out traditional dishes that you'd sample in local homes, then the restaurants in Phuket Town are worth exploring.
 The restaurants here haven't succumbed to dumbing down their dishes to suit sensitive international palates.